Tang-hubert/Crawing-List-of-Admitted-Schools-for-Students/README.md

 ## get data from using Ctrl+S at [department list](https://www.com.tw/cross/university_030_112.html) each dep.

 ### TO-DO
-to fix `\n` in the stuno numbers in list

-feat: add if-statement
-- make each students in list find their own, using
-1. first: stuno_second and stuno_last
-1. second: comapre numbers
-1. third: compare depts (use [this](https://stackoverflow.com/questions/3844801/check-if-all-elements-in-a-list-are-identical))

-- add efficiency thoughts: calculate each students searching(every folders with same exam_location) for each correspond stuno(third and last) and make it store in a variable(hard, have to do dict in list [{}]). and just call it to get the value.
+- (not sure)add efficiency thoughts: calculate each students searching(every folders with same exam_location) for each correspond stuno(third and last) and make it store in a variable(hard, have to do dict in list [{}]). and just call it to get the value.

+- find the lower number first, cuase if I build the get_test_location_url.ipynb it probably will start from lower number

 ### Done
 - figuring out what's `processing_list` function doing (?count?)